Chief Financial Officer

 Dr. Christopher Simpson

-Dr. Christopher Simpson is a professor of Medicine and Chief of Cardiology at Queen’s University.
+Dr. Christopher Simpson is a professor of Medicine and cardiologist at Queen’s University.
 He is the Chair of the Canadian Medical Association (CMA) Task Force on the CMA Journal and was recently elected to fellowship in the Canadian Academy of Health Sciences (CAHS).
 Simpson obtained his MD from Dalhousie University and completed Internal Medicine and Cardiology training at Queen’s.
 His primary professional interest is health policy — particularly access to care.
 As an active member of several research teams, Simpson has been involved in multiple funded research initiatives and has authored or co-authored over 300 peer-reviewed articles.